Watson throws TD pass to help Texans over Lions 30-23

 Hopkins, also making his preseason debut, had two receptions for 17 yards and shook off Detroit’s Quandre Diggs to get open and make the TD catch that put Houston up 7-0.

-Hopkins, who had a career-high 1,572 yards receiving last season, was the only one of Houston’s top receivers to play.
-Will Fuller, who is healthy after tearing a knee ligament last season, sat out and the Texans were without Keke Coutee, who injured his ankle last week.

 Detroit quarterback Matthew Stafford didn’t play for the second straight week, with the Lions instead starting Josh Johnson.
 Johnson was signed a week ago after backup Tom Savage suffered a head injury in the team’s preseason opener against the Patriots.
-Johnson was 9 of 18 for 85 yards with an interception.

 The Lions had a chance to tie it on the last play of the game, but a pass by David Fales was knocked down in the end zone.

 Tight end T.J.
 Hockenson, the eighth overall pick in this year’s draft, had one reception for 22 yards, but also received a penalty for a crackback block.
-Running back Kerryon Johnson started and had three carries for 16 yards in a little more than a quarter of work.
+Running back Kerryon Johnson started and had three carries for 16 yards in a little more than a quarter.

+Patricia thought that his team looked better against Houston than it did in a 31-3 loss to the Patriots last week, but he’s still looking for the Lions to clean up their mistakes.

+“There were definitely some more competitive snaps out there on the field this week,” he said.
+“There were some players that stood out in making those really good plays, which was great.
+In the end, too many bad plays, obviously.
+Penalties were a big problem.
+We can’t have it.”

 Several of Houston’s defensive starters also played briefly, including linebacker Whitney Mercilus, who sacked Johnson and caused a fumble on Detroit’s first series.
 Defensive end J.J.
 Watt did not play for the second straight game despite practicing all week after recovering from tightness in his groin.